Terwilliger69105/69105.github.io/burritoverse.md

 ---

 **Update for Feb.
-21st, 2021**
+22nd, 2021**

-Last night didn't run all too well, I'm sorry.
-I meant to have something much more interactive, it was planned to have an encounter with a Sun Knight but skipped, and I was supposed to have a little bit of something for everyone.

-Mini time is available, simply the rest of August 11th (Noon start) and all of August 12th, if you want it.
-I'm going to try and push to run another session next weekend.
+Last night actually did run well.
+I can say with a decent amount of confidence that the mini went well, I have pretty much no regrets and actually enjoyed what I put out for once, and damn does it feel good.
+On that subject yes minis are still open, please poke me on Discord if you want one.

+My entire plan for tonight is to just run as much of a mini as I can (if anyone wants one) and do some light writing.
+Nimu's Board will get a few more points, I need to add the jobs which would appear on the Job Board when the 12th hits, and MDD#8.019D needs to become 8.019DP so I can let others check it.

-I'm not using the BurritoBeans account except for two select post-IRC communities.
-I won't respond to PMs or pings, I'm honestly scared of a few places, and stuff is pretty much muted out for a few days.
-Original plan was until Friday but if I can build up confidence then maybe Wednesday.
-I don't know.
+I'm still not using the BurritoBeans account except for two select post-IRC communities.
+If things stay well then I'll probably go back to it Wednesday?
 I do still want to attempt to have people out on Saturday but I'm not going to post it in Discord.
 PM the alt and I'll try to organize something.

 Contact 69105L#9438 if you need me for anything as I will respond over there.

 ---